Dynatrace/OneAgent-SDK-for-Python/README.md

 ### Version 1.4.0

-* Don't look for agent module in `PATH/LD_LIBRARY_PATH/..`. and disallow relative a `DT_HOME` directory on Windows to prevent DLL hijacking issues.
+* Don't look for agent module in `PATH/LD_LIBRARY_PATH/..`. and disallow a relative path in the `DT_HOME` directory on Windows to prevent DLL hijacking issues.

 * Fixed a bug that might lead to crashes in the SDK's shutdown phase